JuliaManifolds/Manopt.jl/docs/src/solvers/DouglasRachford.md

 on a manifold, where the two summands have proximal maps
-$\operatorname{prox}_{λ f}, \operatorname{prox}_{λ g}$ that are easy to evaluate (maybe in closed form or not too costly to approximate).
+$\operatorname{prox}_{λ f}, \operatorname{prox}_{λ g}$ that are easy to evaluate (maybe in closed form, or not too costly to approximate).
-Further define the Reflection operator at the proximal map as
+Further, define the reflection operator at the proximal map as

 $\operatorname{refl}_{λ f}(x) = \exp_{\operatorname{prox}_{λ f}(x)} \bigl( -\log_{\operatorname{prox}_{λ f}(x)} x \bigr)$.